 Interdisciplinary Theatre Studies attracts students from across the United States as well as internationally, and creates opportunities for students to engage in teaching and practice as part of their research.
-Many of our students participate in theatre and performance groups as actors, dramaturgs, directors, devisers, designers and playwrights on and off campus, allowing them to experiment with a wide range of performance modes.
-At the same time, all students are expected to develop a strong foundation in current practices in theatre history, theatre and performance theory and dramatic literature, in addition to their specific area of interest.
+Many of our students participate in theatre and performance groups as actors, dramaturgs, directors, devisers, designers, and playwrights on and off campus, allowing them to experiment with a wide range of performance modes.
+At the same time, all students are expected to develop a strong foundation in current practices in theatre history, theatre and performance theory, and dramatic literature, in addition to their specific area of interest.

-The MA program requires completion of 30 credits, including 5-8 thesis credits taken in the final semester of course work; the PhD program requires completion of 69 credit hours for course work and a dissertation.
-Continuing MAs may transfer up to 24 credit hours towards the PhD requirements; incoming PhDs who have received the MA from another institution may transfer a maximum of 18 credit hours in consultation with the Program Director.
+The MA program requires completion of 30 credits, including 5-8 thesis credits taken in the final semester of course work.
+The PhD program requires completion of 69 credit hours of course-work and a dissertation.
+MA students who continue to the PhD may transfer up to 24 credit hours towards the PhD requirements.
+Incoming PhDs who have received the MA from another institution may transfer a maximum of 18 credit hours in consultation with the Program Director.